manpazito/optimal-plane-boarding/README.md

-# optimal-plane-seating-ordering
-This is a fun project I'm working on.
-Many times while flying, you'll notice that boarding takes a while.
-Some airlines will begin boarding 30 minutes before takeoff and other times even up to 50 minutes.
-It takes a while and everyone wants to be first.
-The question I'm trying to solve is: what is the best way to get everyone on board the plane?
+# Optimal Plane Seating Ordering ✈️

+Boarding a plane takes *forever*.
+Some airlines start **30–50 minutes** before takeoff, yet we still end up in slow-moving lines and aisle traffic jams.

+**The question:** What’s the fastest, fairest way to get everyone on board?

+This project uses **simulations, data analysis, and optimization algorithms** to test boarding strategies — from the classic zone method to creative, data-driven solutions — with one goal:
+**minimize boarding time without losing sanity.**

+Stay tuned for results.